-This data tracker uses the latest official data to look at how the Nordic countries are progressing towards achieving the 17 SDGs, with this page looking closer at Sustainable Development Goal 13: Take urgent action to combat climate change and its impacts.
+This data tracker analyses the Nordic countries’ progress towards achieving Sustainable Development Goal 13: Take urgent action to combat climate change and its impacts.
 The goal is comprised of 5 targets.

 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries

 |13.1.1||Number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population|

 |13.1.2||Number of countries that adopt and implement national disaster risk reduction strategies in line with the Sendai Framework for Disaster Risk Reduction 2015–2030|

 |13.1.3||Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies|